Student Services Building

 A majority of Walters State students receive financial aid to help pay for college.
 A variety of resources are available from federal, state institutional and private sources including grants, scholarships and work study programs.
 One of the first steps in the financial aid process is filling out the Free Application for Federal Students Aid (FAFSA).

 The new Financial Aid census Date for the Fall 2014 term is September 7th or the 14th day of the full term.
-As a result, students that adjust their schedule due to adding or dropping of courses thru this date will have awards adjusted accordingly.
+As a result, if your enrollment status changes due to adding or dropping of courses thru this date awards will be adjusted accordingly.
 However, keep in mind that the last day to add courses is August 29th .
 Students are strongly encouraged to always check with the Financial Aid office prior to adjusting their schedule.
 Review the examples below to see how this change may impact your award:

 Please note that changes in enrollment status may result in a cancellation of funds initially applied to the account, repayment of tuition and fees and may also impact your future eligibility.
 Please come by or call the financial aid office if you have questions.